-- Research airport parking (because I don’t travel often, I have never used the long-term parking at the airport, and I don’t know how to do it)
+Research airport parking (because I don’t travel often, I have never used the long-term parking at the airport, and I don’t know how to do it)

   - Research luggage limits and parameters (really, I should get out of the house more often.
-I know nothing about how to travel any way but car)
+I know nothing about how to travel any way but by car)

   - Pull cash for the trip.

   - Put together documentation/paper for the trip (driver’s license, plastic money, paper money, itinerary)

   - Go to airport

   - Turn off work email on the phone so I am truly, blissfully disconnected from civilization

   - Fly off into the wild, blue Minnesota

   - Begin an awesome week of vacation with my friend

   For you, your vacation WBS might include getting a pet sitter, stopping your newspaper, arranging to have someone drop you at the airport so you don’t have to pay for long-term parking, and other items pertinent to your own vacation (project).
 It’s vacation season, so why don’t you play along, if you’re new to Project 2010, too?

   We are not, in fact, the only people who have used Project to plan a vacation.
 Arpan Shah, who used to be the Director of Microsoft Project and is now a Director on the SharePoint Project Management Team over at Microsoft, planned a three-month sabbatical using Project Professional.
 I am doing it for practice because my trip is simple and I already know what few things I need to do, but Arpan’s Project plan was both real and practical.